jfcloutier/karma_system/design_notes/wellbeing.md

 A CA may reduce "metabolic costs" by:

 * forgetting a past state (oldest first)
-* forgetting a belief ignored by all parent CAs (neutral first)
+* forgetting an experience ignored by all parent CAs (neutral first)
-* forgetting a previously constructed policy it has not or infrequently reused
+* forgetting a previously constructed affordance it has not or infrequently reused
-* raising the normative threshold for acting on beliefs (don't waste energy on trivial matters!)
+* raising the normative threshold for acting on experiences (don't waste energy on trivial matters!)

 ### Integrity